davebraze/OtoP-2/dictionary/readme.md

 	  * '/Oi/'->'o/j'
 	  * '/AU/'->'a/w'

-   Results are stored respectively in extwords1.csv (based on subCoca\_dict1.csv) and extwords2.csv (based on subCoca\_dict2.csv)
+   Results are stored respectively in extwords1\_HarmSeidenberg1999.csv (based on subCoca\_dict1.csv) and extwords2\_HarmSeidenberg1999.csv (based on subCoca\_dict2.csv)

+   In extword1\_HarmSeidenberg1999.csv and extword2\_HarmSeidenberg1999.csv,
-   In extword1.csv and extword2.csv, column 'wordform' is word form, column 'sum\_freq' is word frequency in Coca, column 'norm\_freq' is normalized frequency per million (dividing 'sum\_freq' by 450), column 'Moby\_pron' is Moby pronunciation of the word, column 'Rep\_P' is phonological representation of the word, column 'Rep\_O' is orthographical representation of the word, '/' separates phonemes or letters.
+   column 'wordform' is word form, column 'sum\_freq' is word frequency in Coca, column 'norm\_freq' is normalized frequency per million (dividing 'sum\_freq' by 450), column 'Moby\_pron' is Moby pronunciation of the word, column 'Rep\_P' is phonological representation of the word, column 'Rep\_O' is orthographical representation of the word, '/' separates phonemes or letters.
    In extword2.csv, column 'word\_class' is class type of each word.

-5. Create extword3.csv based on extword2.csv, by summing up the same word form's frequencies across all word types.
+5. Create extword3\_HarmSeidenberg1999.csv based on extword2\_HarmSeidenberg1999.csv,
+  by summing up the same word form's frequencies across all word types.

-6. Generate training example files based on extword1.csv, extword2.csv
-   and extword3.csv, the results are: trainexp\_full1.txt,
+6. Generate training example files based on extword1\_HarmSeidenberg1999.csv, extword2\_HarmSeidenberg1999.csv and extword3.csv, the results are: TrEM1\_HarmSeidenberg1999.txt,
-   trainexp\_full2.txt, and trainexp\_full3.txt
+   TrEM2\_HarmSeidenberg1999.txt, and TrEM3\_HarmSeidenberg1999.txt.
+The csv and txt files are in folder ./HarmSeidenberg1999.

+Following Harm (1998)'s way of phonological representation, the above Steps 1-3 are the same.
+In Step 4, for the replacements, consonants and simple vowels are the same, but the diphthongs become:
+	* '/eI/'->'e'
+	* '/aI/'->'M'
+	* '/Oi/'->'Q'
+	* '/AU/'->'P'

+In Steps 5 and 6, the created csv files become: extword1\_Harm1998.csv, extword2\_Harm1998.csv,
+and extword1\_Harm1998.csv.
+The created training example files become: TrEM1\_HarmSeidenberg1999.txt, TrEM2\_HarmSeidenberg1999.txt, and TrEM3\_HarmSeidenberg1999.txt.
+The csv and txt files are in folder ./Harm1998.